tariqjoosab/TFBMiner/README.md

 Open a windows explorer and drag the TFBMiner-main file into the prompt, it should look like this
 > (tfbMiner) C:\Users>cd C:\Users\ruth\TFBMiner\TFBMiner-main (press enter)

-Double check that you are in the TFBMiner-main folder and the tfbMiner environment.
+Double check that you are in the `TFBMiner-main` folder and the `tfbMiner` environment.
 The left of your terminal should look something like this:
-> (tfbMiner) C:\Users\ruth\TFBMiner\TFBMiner-main>
+> **(tfbMiner)** C:\Users\ruth\TFBMiner\\**TFBMiner-main**>

 ### Run the code!
-Use the -g flag to indictate the genome data and the -o file to indicate the results folder that you made
+Use the `-g` flag to indictate the genome data and the `-o` file to indicate the results folder that you made
-> python -m TFBMiner C00259 -g C:\Users\ruth\TFBMiner\TFBMiner-main\genome_files\ -o C:\Users\ruth\TFBMiner\TFBMiner-main\results\
+> python -m TFBMiner C00259 -g C:\Users\ruth\TFBMiner\genome_files\ -o C:\Users\ruth\TFBMiner\results\

 ### Trouble shooting
-It didn't work - make sure that you are in the correct location within your file system by checking the file path on the left of the Anaconda prompt.
+* It didn't work - make sure that you are in the correct location within your file system by checking the file path on the left of the Anaconda prompt.
 The last folder should be TFBMiner.

-It returned 0 potential biosensors - Either a biosensor does not exist, or it couldn't find the genome_files.
+* It returned 0 potential biosensors - Either a biosensor does not exist, or it couldn't find the genome_files.
 Did you put a slash at the end of your file paths?
 Double check the filepath provided and that you are running the code from the TFBMiner-main folder (see previous help point).

 ## Examples
 ```sh
 py -m TFBMiner C00259 -l 3
 ```
-* Predicts TFBs for l-arabinose (ID: `C00259`)
+* Predicts TFBs for L-arabinose (ID: `C00259`)
 * Identified chains will be up to `3` enzymes in length
 * Nothing specified for `-g`, so TFBMiner will default to using the user's home path to find the `genome_files` directory
 * Nothing specified for `-o`, so TFBMiner will default to using the user's home path and as a place to store the predictions